DataSF/covid19-cases-map/README.md

 ## Production files
 - index.html: the main display file and user interaction code
-- mock-states.csv: epidemiology data (can be replaced by pointing the stateLevelDataURL to a new location)
+- mock-states.csv: data for display (can be replaced by pointing the stateLevelDataURL to a new location)

 `// TODO` comments in the code indicate places where you should update information to match your production system.